Read this article in: Tagalog

 This is my personal experience in applying a tourist visa to Japan.

 I was 20 years old, employed in the Philippines for 2 years as a Digital Marketing/Web Developer with a salary of less than PHP 20,000 per month.
 More and more Filipinos are traveling to Japan because of Cebu Pacific’s effect and I was one of them and that I couldn’t prevent myself from paying a PHP 4,500 roundtrip fare to Japan.
 I confirmed my flight and there is no turning back.

 I did my own research and listened to people who’ve been to Japan.
 Now that I got all my requirements ready, I went and submitted my application.
 I received a call right after one day to get my passport and tadaa!
 I got a lovely Japan Tourist Visa sticker in my passport.
 To my surprise, it was approved the same day I applied.

-Well, applying Japan Tourist visa for Filipinos is quite easier than getting a Chinese tourist visa.
+Well, I find applying Japan Tourist visa for Filipinos easier than getting a Chinese tourist visa.
 Here’s how I did it.

 - My Passport of course – I put details on my passport’s Emergency Contact Page and I make sure that contact numbers were active.
 Don’t apply if your passport will expire in 6 months.

 - Application Form – download here

 - Photo with white background.
 I asked the Kodak Studio that the photo’s size will be used for Japan Visa.
 Trust them, they do it every day.
 The size they gave me was 4.5cm x 4.5cm.
 I pasted (not stapled) it on my application form.
 I made sure my face is clear, no earrings, no glasses, just my face.